-And the Best and Worst Airlines Are …
+The Best and Worst Airlines for Customer Satisfaction Are …

-The ACSI study doesn’t measure satisfaction with price, though many travelers consider that to be the No. 1 factor when deciding which airline to fly.
+The ACSI study doesn’t measure satisfaction with price, though many travelers consider that to be the number one factor when deciding which airline to fly.

-Thanks to the internet, you can find flight deals online.
+Thanks to the internet, you can find some good travel deals online.
 So how does money expert Clark Howard fly for cheap?
-He typically uses a combination of travel alerts from airlines and fare sites (such as Scott’s Cheap Flights) and Google Flights.
+He typically uses a combination of travel alerts from airlines and fare sites such as Going (formerly Scott’s Cheap Flights) and Google Flights.

-There are plenty of travel sites out there, but here’s a word of caution: If you haven’t heard of the site or know anyone who’s booked on it, be extremely careful.
+There are plenty of travel sites out there, but here’s a word of caution: If you haven’t heard of the site or know anyone who’s booked on it, be extremely careful, says Clark.
 Just because it comes up on Google doesn’t mean it’s a safe site.

 “I need for you to be really, really cautious and careful when you do any kind of search for travel deals using any search engine,” says Clark.